Images, Builds, and Releases

 • install-docker.sh, install-native.sh, and install-wsl.sh in unison-platform/installer/.

-• Configure the environment, pull images, and enable platform services on supported hosts.
+• These installers configure the environment, pull images, and enable platform services on supported hosts.

 Build commands and local reproduction